Hearing Loss Treatment in Rockwall, Forney, & Wylie

 How is hearing loss treated?

-Some treatments for hearing loss include:
+Some hearing loss treatments include:

-- Removing wax blockage – A build up of earwax is a reversible cause of hearing loss.
+- Removing wax blockage – A build-up of earwax is a reversible cause of hearing loss.
 Earwax is removed by loosening it with oil and then flushing, scooping, or suctioning out the softened wax.

 - Surgical procedures – Surgery may be necessary if you’ve had a traumatic ear injury or repeated ear infections that require the insertion of small tubes that help the ears drain.